-To the extent that the travel bans imposed pursuant to the Instrument engage and limit the right to respect for the family in a particular case, the Regulations allow the Minister to waive the operation of a travel ban on the grounds that it would be either: (a) in the national interest; or (b) on humanitarian grounds.
+To the extent that the travel bans imposed pursuant to the Instrument engage and limit the right to respect for the family in a particular case, the Regulations provide sufficient flexibility to treat different cases differently.
+Under the Regulations, the Minister may waive the operation of a travel ban on the grounds that it would be either: (a) in the national interest; or (b) on humanitarian grounds.
 This provides a mechanism to address circumstances in which issues such as the possible separation of family members in Australia are involved.
 In addition, this decision may be judicially reviewed.
-Finally, were such a separation to take place, for the reasons outlined in relation to Article 17 above, such a separation would be justified in the circumstances.
+Finally, were such a separation to take place, for the reasons outlined in relation to Article 17 above, such a separation would reasonable, necessary and proportionate justified in the achieving the objective of the Instrument.